 A wing of the Hofburg

 This entrance and side tract (the so-called Michaelertrakt) were part of a decades-long intermittent and ever-changing building project which began back in the 1700s.
-One goal was to create a curved facade to face the centre of town.
+One goal was to create a single curved facade to face the centre of town.

 The photo below shows how the square looked sometime in the second half of the 19th century, before the final conversion to an unbroken front: